Some say that five, perhaps six, and maybe even more of our USA Presidents …were part black.

-I confess that I haven’t personally checked out all the facts.
+I haven’t personally checked out all the facts.
 But according to at least a few historians (one of whom is himself black), Warren Harding had black ancestors on both sides of his family tree.
 Thomas Jefferson was called a “… son of a half-breed Indian squaw and a Virginia mulatto father.”
 Some say that Abraham Lincoln was almost as black as is Barack Obama.
 And Andrew Jackson’s brother was sold as a slave!

 Sure, some such racial trivia is equivocal.
 Only Harding didn’t deny his black ancestry.
 Jefferson did his best to hide all records of his ancestry while doing his best to maintain all records of himself; so maybe we’ll never be sure about him.